 Drug Topics®: That's incredible.
 That really is like a one-stop shop for COVID testing as new COVID-19 variants emerge.
 Do you think that the BD Veritor at-home COVID-19 tests will remain a reliable option?
-For people who are looking to test from the comfort of their own homes and not have to go to a pharmacy or an urgent care or something like that?
+For people who are looking to test from the comfort of their own homes and not have to go to a pharmacy or an urgent care or something like that.

 Mann: I don't think any diagnostic developer will be able to confidently state their tests will be able to detect all variants moving forward.
 We sort of have to take this as it goes.
-And I'll speak to BD, we monitor the variant situation very closely.
+I'll speak to BD, we monitor the variant situation very closely.
 As soon as there's an identified variant of concern, we are very quick to act and obtain and test these live viral isolates on our assays to confirm that no issues with detectability or performance exists.
 I can't promise that [there won’t] come a variant where the mutations will affect our performance, but I can say it's been encouraging.
 So far we haven't come across any variant of concern: Alpha, Beta, Delta, the list goes on, we've tested them and haven't run into any situation or evidence demonstrating that we're less able to detect variants of concern as compared to the original Wuhan reference strain.
 So that's been the encouraging news.

 Drug Topics®: So those were all my questions.
 Was there anything else that you wanted to leave our viewers with as a final thought?

-Mann: Yeah, while testing will remain an incredibly important aspect, I think another important thing to remind pharmacists of is to get people vaccinated.
+Mann: Yeah, while testing will remain an incredibly important aspect, I think another important thing to remind pharmacists about is to get people vaccinated.
 I know we spoke earlier about how the vaccines have been less effective preventing infection with this BA.5 variant.
 However, it's been very clear that being fully vaccinated and boosted still prevents you from having severe consequences and requiring hospitalization or intubation.
 I know pharmacists, in most cases have access to vaccines and are able to vaccinate people so keeping that at the forefront of their mind to remind their customers to get vaccinated and boosted will be a good thing moving forward, especially as vaccine developers are also working towards developing Omicron-specific vaccines.
-So, I think that's just an important thing.
+So, I think that's an important thing.
 To end on a positive note, we are making progress.
 As long as we continue to follow the CDC guidelines and guidance, I think we'll be in a good situation moving forward.

 Drug Topics®: Thank you so much for joining me today, Joe.